csdms-contrib/cem/README.md

 A version of *Coastline Evolution Model* with a *BMI*.

-You can find the official version of CEM here: https://github.com/csdms-contrib/cem.
+You can find the official version of CEM source code here: https://github.com/csdms-contrib/cem.